aquinjay/eda-report-generator/README.md

 - ydata-profiling
 - sweetviz

-Be sure to use a python version 3.10.
+Be sure to use python version 3.10.

 ### How to use